Roasted Carrot Hummus with Za’atar Spice

 - veggies like cucumbers, carrots, peppers, broccoli, cauliflower

-Other yummy carrot recipes you may enjoy:
+Other carrot recipes you will enjoy:

 Maple Bacon Wrapped Carrots – I love this recipe carrots are surrounded by sweet maple and crispy bacon and it is AMAZING